mehedihasanbijoy/imgclassifier/README.md

 ## Usage

-### Train and test the model using Custom directory structore
+### Train and test the model using "Custom" directory structure
 ```
 from imgclassifier import train